2br-2b/Public-Domain-Ideas/README.md

 [Anbox](https://anbox.io/) is a way to run Android apps on Linux.
 Could you make a CLI for [F-droid](https://f-droid.org/), then allow a user to install Android apps to Anbox with a command?
 Maybe make a package-manager-like interface for F-droid?

+Maybe https://github.com/mvdan/fdroidcl could be used as a starting point to build this?

 This was inspired by Microsoft's adding of Android apps to their store.

 ## Muzei saints wallpaper